Armed robbers shoot 3 persons at Teacherkrom, one in critical condition

 Armed robbers have attacked and shot three residents of Teacherkrom, a suburb of Ejura in the Ejura Sekyedumase Municipality of the Ashanti Region leaving one in critical condition.

-The victims, Kwaku Adu, Baba Abugri, and Blessing were rushed to the Ejura Municipal hospital for treatment.
-Mr Kwaku Adu(Agya Adu) was later been referred to Jamasi hospital whilst the other two have been treated and discharged.
+The victims, Mr Kwaku Adu, Baba Abugri, and Blessing were rushed to the Ejura Municipal hospital for treatment.
+Mr. Kwaku Adu(Agya Adu) was later been referred to Jamasi hospital whilst the other two have been treated and discharged.

 The victims were hit in the arm, face, and leg.